False Discovery Rate Control¶

 Weighted Conformal Selection¶

-When calibration and test distributions differ, configure a weight_estimator
+When calibration and test distributions differ in a way that matches the

-and call select() — it automatically dispatches to Weighted Conformalized
+select() - it automatically dispatches to Weighted Conformalized Selection

 from nonconform import ConformalDetector, JackknifeBootstrap, logistic_weight_estimator